BrentGrammer/PROGNOTES/ColdFusion/Lucee.md

 ### Use Pass by Value manually if needed (to make a copy of the variable passed)

+All CFML arrays in Adobe ColdFusion are passed by values, while in Lucee, they are passed by reference.
+Please remember this when working with arrays and passing them to functions.
+There is also the passby=reference|value attribute to function arguments where you can decide whether to pass by reference or value.

 If you need Lucee to behave like ACF, you can use the cfargument attribute "passby" in order to pass a copy of the array to the function.

 Example: